Popular Critical Matchings in the Many-to-Many Setting: Cloned graph and criticality of

-It remains to show that $N^*$ is ($\AA'\cup\BB'$)-perfect.
-To do so we will show that for every $v\in\AA\cup\BB$ all the clones of $v$ are matched in $N^*$.
-Recall $N$ is a critical matching in $G$ and thus by Claim~\ref{lem:noLessDef} $\Dfa{N}\le\Dfa{M}$ and $\Dfb{N}\le \Dfb{M}$.
-The fact that $|\dLA|=\Dfa{M}$ and $|\dLB|=\Dfb{M}$ implies that $\Dfa{N}\le |\dLA|$ and $\Dfb{N}\le |\dLB|$.
-By construction of $G_M$, all the dummy vertices in $\dLA$ are adjacent to all the clones in $\AA'$ and all the dummy vertices in $\dLB$ are adjacent to all the clones in $\BB'$.
 Note that in step (ii) and step (iii) all the clones which are not adjacent to last-resorts are given priority to get matched to true vertices or to dummy vertices while constructing $N^*$.
-Also note that we have enough number of dummy vertices ($|\dLA|\ge \Dfa{N}$ and $|\dLB|\ge\Dfb{N}$) as stated above.
-Thus all such clones which are not adjacent to last-resorts must get matched in $N^*$ either to some true vertices or to some dummy vertices.
-Other clones of $v$ get matched to either a true vertex or to the last-resort.
-The graph $G_M$ contains exactly $q^+(v)-q^-(v)$ many last-resorts for each vertex $v$ and hence all the copies of $v$ which remain unmatched after step (iii) must get matched to some of these last-resorts in step (iv).
-So, all the clones of $v$ are matched in $N^*$.
+Further, we have enough dummy vertices ($|\dLA|\ge \Dfa{N}$ and $|\dLB|\ge\Dfb{N}$) as stated above.
+Thus, for a vertex $v$, at most $q^-(v)$ many clones which are not adjacent to last-resorts must get matched in $N^*$ either to some true clones (in $\AA'\cup\BB'$) or to some dummy vertices.
+For the vertex $v$ graph $G_M$ contains exactly $q^+(v)-q^-(v)$ many last-resorts and hence, all the copies of $v$ which remain unmatched after step (iii) must get matched to some of these last-resorts in step (iv).
+So, all the clones of $v$ are matched in $N^*$. \end{proof}